hackclub/hackclub/workshops/discord_message_bot/README.md

 -The if statement just makes sure the user does !list in order to get the list.
 -The first message creates an empty string named messageList.
 -The for loop cycles through all the key value pairs messages that the user has saved.
 The inside of the loop adds the messageKey to the messageList.
--The final message sends the messageList string to the discord channel.
+-The final message sends the messageList string to the Discord channel.

 ## Help Command